IgniteUI/igniteui-docfx/en/components/grids_templates/conditional_cell_styling.md

 Use **::ng-deep** or **`ViewEncapsulation.None`** to force the custom styles down through the current component and its children.

-#### Using of cellStyles
+#### Using cellStyles
 Columns now expose the `cellStyles` property which allows conditional styling of the column cells.
 Similar to `cellClasses` it accepts an object literal where the keys are style properties and the values are expressions for evaluation.
+Also, you can apply regular styling with ease (without any conditions).

-In the [sample above](conditional_cell_styling.md#demo-with-cellstyles) we've created two different styles that will be applied based on the column index.
-If you uncommend the `color` callback call, you will also change the `text color` based on certain condition, in our case even/odd rows.
+In the [sample above](conditional_cell_styling.md#demo-with-cellstyles) we've created:
+- Two different styles that will be applied based on the column index.
+- You will also change the `text color` based on even/odd rows.

 > The callback signature for both `cellStyles` is: